Meniere's Disease: Could Your Spine Be the Cause?

 The primary signs of Meniere's disease are recurring episodes of vertigo, fluctuating hearing loss, tinnitus (a ringing in the ears), and a feeling of fullness or pressure in the affected ear.
 These symptoms are not just minor inconveniences; they can significantly disrupt your sense of stability and well-being.
 It’s a condition that can feel isolating and confusing, but it's one of the many complex health challenges we help our patients address at our clinic.
 Our goal is to get to the bottom of what's causing this fluid imbalance in the first place.
 Understanding what’s happening inside your body is the first step toward finding a path to lasting relief and getting back to your life.

-Recognizing the Symptoms of Meniere's
+What Are the Symptoms of Meniere's Disease?

 The symptoms of Meniere's disease often arrive in sudden, unpredictable attacks.
 The most disruptive symptom for many is vertigo, an intense spinning sensation that can make you feel like you or the room is moving.
 These episodes can last anywhere from 20 minutes to a full day and are often accompanied by nausea.
 You might also notice changes in your hearing that come and go, especially in the early stages, though this can become more permanent over time.
 Another key symptom is tinnitus, which can sound like a constant ringing, buzzing, or roaring that only you can hear.
 Many people also report a distinct feeling of pressure or fullness in the ear, similar to the sensation of changing altitude in an airplane.